-These learners, enabled by sponsorships from individuals and the corporate world, such learners embark on a journey of a formal Enterprise Development programme, supported by an extensive coaching and mentoring programme.
+These learners, enabled by sponsorships from individuals and the corporate world, embark on a journey of a formal Enterprise Development programme, supported by an extensive coaching and mentoring programme.

-B-BBEE certificates or exemption documentation is actioned to legally establish the business.
+Thereafter the new enterprise is registered, a bank account is opened and the necessary B-BBEE certificates or exemption documentation is actioned to legally establish the business.
 The entrepreneur is also equipped with a start-up kit of either equipment or tools, necessary to start their business.

-An ESD learner enters into an incubation phase (onsite and/or off-site), whereby products are produced or services rendered under the watchful eye of a skills-specific mentor.
+An ESD learner enters into an incubation phase (onsite and/or off-site), where products are produced or services rendered under the watchful eye of a skills-specific mentor.
 This process ensures that certain quality standards are met and entrepreneurial capabilities are entrenched.

 Not only does this key area of Enterprise and Supplier Development enable sustainability for learners, but also extends to self-sufficiency for such learners, their families and immediate community.

 Corporate sponsors benefit from a B-BBEE point of view, specifically with regards to Enterprise and Supplier Development.

 POPUP is in a position to advise corporates on how to increase their B-BBEE scorecard rating or manage existing Enterprise and Supplier Development initiatives.